Power Engineering Technology

 All co-operative education programs at Georgian contain mandatory work term experiences aligned with program learning outcomes.
 Co-op work terms are designed to integrate academic learning with work experience, supporting the development of industry specific competencies and employability skills.

-Georgian College holds membership with, and endeavours to follow, the co-operative education guidelines set out by the Co-operative Education and Work Integrated Learning Canada (CEWIL) and Education at Work Ontario (EWO) as supported by the Ministry of Training, Colleges and Universities.
+Georgian College holds membership with, and endeavours to follow, the co-operative education guidelines set out by the Co-operative Education and Work Integrated Learning Canada (CEWIL) and Education at Work Ontario (EWO) as supported by the Ministry of Colleges and Universities.

 Co-op is facilitated as a supported, competitive job search process.
 Students are required to complete a Co-op and Career Preparation course scheduled prior to their first co-op work term.
 Students engage in an active co-op job search that includes applying to positions posted by Co-op Consultants, and personal networking.
 Co-op work terms are scheduled according to a formal sequence that alternates academic and co-op semesters as shown in the program progression below.